samuelkeullen/samuelkeullen/README.md

 # Hi!
 How are you?
 I hope you're well

-I am Brazilian :brazil: full stack programmer with a complete passion for programming, especially for Data Science
+I am Brazilian :brazil: Full-Stack Programmer and a Data Scientist

 The first language I learned and I'm proud to have been the first is dear Java :coffee: ❤️